History of Medicine

 Dr. Cornwell received his medical degree from Howard University College of Medicine and completed his surgical training at Los Angeles County University of Southern California Medical Center and Maryland Institute for Emergency Medical Services, Baltimore.

-Dr. Kenneth Davis, Jr. is a professor of surgery and clinical anesthesia, vice-chairman of the department of surgery, and assistant dean for Diversity and Cultural Affairs at the University of Cincinnati College of Medicine.
+Dr. Kenneth Davis, Jr. is a professor of surgery and clinical anesthesia, assistant dean of medical education, and assistant dean for Diversity and Cultural Affairs at the University of Cincinnati College of Medicine in Cincinnati, Ohio.
 He also serves as a member of the Office of Diversity and Community Affairs.
 Dr. Davis is a member of the Executive Committee of the Society of Black Academic Surgeons.

 Dr. Davis received his medical degree from St. Louis University School of Medicine and completed his surgical training at Harlem Hospital in New York.